 If you’ve sleuthed around the ingredient list on your packaged food before, you may have noticed this small claim sitting right below it.
 Maybe you freaked out because it said “may contain traces of milk” and put it back.
 Well, we’d urge you not to worry too much about this one.
 Largely, this information is for those with severe allergies at risk of life-threatening reactions.
 Usually, it means that the food was produced with the same equipment as another product that has milk or another common allergen as an ingredient.
 So fear not and eat away!
 (Unless you have a food allergy, of course.)

 One thing you’ll learn rather quickly as a plant-based food sleuth is that there are a whole host of labels food companies brandish on packaged foods.
 While these claims can be useful, you always have to be a little cautious.

 - Non-dairy: Some coffee creamers advertised as “non-dairy” are simply making a false claim.
-While these products often don’t contain lactose, the sugar found in dairy well known for its human intolerance, take one second to look in more detail and you’ll often find some milk derivative right there in the ingredient list.
+While these products often don’t contain lactose, the sugar found in dairy is well-known for its human intolerance.
+Take one second to look in more detail, and you’ll often find some milk derivatives right there in the ingredient list.
 (This one is just frustrating.)

-- Vegetarian: On the other hand, some foods that are labelled vegetarian may be completely plant-based!
+- Vegetarian: On the other hand, some foods that are labeled vegetarian may be completely plant-based!
 Like vegetarian baked beans, for example.

-Thankfully, there a three fantastic organizations out there that certify food as 100% plant-based to give you plant-based peace of mind!
+Thankfully, there are three fantastic organizations out there that certify food as 100% plant-based to give you plant-based peace of mind!